Quantitative Automata under Probabilistic Semantics: Basic results on probabilistic questions

-\Sskip \Paragraph{Graph properties on Markov chains}.
+\Paragraph{Graph properties on Markov chains}.
 Standard graph notions have their counterparts on Markov chains by considering edges with strictly positive probability as present and edges with probability $0$ as absent.
-For examples, we consider the following graph notions: \begin{itemize} \item \textbf{(reachability)}: A state $s$ is {\em reachable} from $s'$ in a Markov chain if there exists a sequence of edges with positve probability starting in $s' $ and ending in $s$. \item \textbf{(SCCs)}: A subset of states $Q$ of a Markov chain is a \emph{strongly connected component} (SCC) if and only if from any state of $Q$ all states in $Q$ are reachable. \item \textbf{(end SCCs)}: An SCC $Q$ is an \emph{end} SCC if and only if there are no edges leaving $Q$. \end{itemize}
+For example, we consider the following graph notions: \begin{itemize} \item \textbf{(reachability)}: A state $s$ is \emph{reachable} from $s'$ in a Markov chain if there exists a sequence of edges with positive probability starting in $s' $ and ending in $s$. \item \textbf{(SCCs)}: A subset of states $Q$ of a Markov chain is a \emph{strongly connected component} (SCC) if and only if from any state of $Q$ all states in $Q$ are reachable. \item \textbf{(bottom SCCs)}: An SCC $Q$ is a \emph{bottom} SCC if and only if there are no edges leaving $Q$. \end{itemize}